cbdb-project/cbdb-data-summarization/README.md

 # CBDB Data Summarization

 Welcome to the CBDB Data Summarization project repository!
 This project aims to provide visual summaries of the China Biographical Database Project (CBDB) data using effective visualization techniques.
+We also save the data used as scv files.

 ## Visualization Items